rafaelxky/RPlace/README.md

 - it suports single line and multiline double quote variables
 - if no value or default is provided the program will trow
 - you can define defaults with def place or arrow variables
+- you can use variables inside place
+- ex: //- place name where a=$#var
+- in this case "a" will be replaced by the value var from the parent

 # data source
 - rplace allows for file text data and http